Posted by & filed under Blog, Electrical Installations.

 6. Public buildings such as council offices

-Although there are many models on the market, usually the products are not very different in terms of appearance, functionality, features, general depth.
-Floor box data and power options are widely available and give you a vast range of choice.
+Although there are many models on the market, the products are usually not very different in appearance, functionality, features, or overall depth.
+Floor box data and power options are widely available, offering a wide range of choices.
 Most are made of stainless steel or galvanised steel.
 However, some are also made of copper or brass.
 For example, wood floor finishes are often paired with brass sockets and floor boxes for architectural finishes

 However, most of the latest boxes are designed and manufactured to provide easy installation and quick removal.
 Floor boxes are offered in both round and rectangular frames.
 While it is possible to use plastic or porcelain plates with floor coverings, the most common method is to use metal plates.
 Solid metal is less prone to damage when the box is stepped over when not in use.
 Metal covers can resist well for large weights.
-In addition, this will help maintain the basic look of the office as basic and clean.
+In addition, this will help maintain the office’s basic, clean look.
 Where necessary, metal plates can be fitted with spring-loaded covers to seal when stores are not in use.

-The majority of floor boxes will have a separate cut-out in the cover of the lid.
-This allows a sample of matching carpet to be placed to hide the floor box into the overall floor layout.
-In addition, this cut out can be used for a sample of matching tile, wood, or other floor coverings
+The majority of floor boxes will have a separate cutout in the lid cover.
+This allows a matching carpet sample to be placed to hide the floor box within the overall floor layout.
+In addition, this cutout can be used for a sample of matching tile, wood, or other floor coverings

-Our management team can help you choose which type of electrical equipment suits your needs and provide a professional, secure installation. we can run you through your floor box data and power configurations and options
+Our management team can help you choose the type of electrical equipment that best suits your needs and provide a professional, secure installation.
+We can run you through your floor box data, power configurations, and options

-For specialist areas, there is a range of heavy-duty floor boxes available.
+For specialist areas, a range of heavy-duty floor boxes is available.
 For example, floor boxes are available in waterproof and dustproof versions.
-In these products, the built-in inner box has IP66 water and dust protection box to ensure that the box is protected from outside elements.
-It is widely found in shopping malls, convention centers, museums, airports, on the streets, etc. These are areas that are regularly incurring dust, grime and are regularly washed down
+In these products, the built-in inner box features an IP66 water- and dust-resistant enclosure to protect it from external elements.
+It is widely found in shopping malls, convention centres, museums, airports, and on the streets.
+These are areas that are regularly incurring dust and grime, and are regularly washed down

-STEP 1: CHOOSE THE PLACE OF THE BOX AND MAKE OPENING
+STEP 1: CHOOSE THE PLACE OF THE BOX AND MAKE AN OPENING

 To fit any floor box, you need to first open the floor.
 In false floors, these will be done by cutting the floor box into a floor tile.
-Care is taken to keep the floor box towards the centre so as not to affect the strength of the tile by cutting too close to the edge.
-However, offsetting the box within the tile allows for greater adjustment when moving the tiles into place top suit desk layouts
+Care is taken to keep the floor box towards the centre to avoid weakening the tile by cutting too close to the edge.
+However, offsetting the box within the tile allows for greater adjustment when moving the tiles into place to suit desk layouts

 Since cutting is a skilled craft that requires the right equipment, it is always best to hire a professional company.
-We can use the appropriate tools to cut out any requirements in your flooring.
-Floors with tile or wood, for example, can use a jigsaw.
-For concrete, we can choose a circular saw or concrete saw.
+We can use the appropriate tools to remove any requirements from your flooring.
+Floors with tile or wood, for example, can be cut with a jigsaw.
+For concrete, we can choose a circular saw or a concrete saw.
 Once the opening is done, you can start installing the boxes.

 STEP 2: PREPARE THE BOX AND GET IT IN PLACE